adon-cloudcannon/landing-page-test/src/collections/posts/how-cloudcannon-s-live-editing-works-with-astro-and-bookshop.md

 You’ll also see that we’ve enabled the Visual Editor for pages on Sendit, but for posts we also give editors the option to use the Content Editor, which is a configurable WYSIWYG Markdown editor for distraction-free writing.
 (Users with higher-permission roles such as Developers and Site Owners will also be able to view files in the Source Editor.)

-(If your interest is piqued by `_inputs`, we go into a lot more information about the `_inputs` <a target="_blank" rel="noopener" href="https://cloudcannon.com/documentation/articles/how-to-choose-what-input-is-used-in-the-data-editor/">configuration in our documentation</a>, which includes a list of all available input types.
+(If your interest is piqued by `_inputs`, we go into a lot more information about the `_inputs` <a target="_blank" href="https://cloudcannon.com/documentation/articles/how-to-choose-what-input-is-used-in-the-data-editor/">configuration in our documentation</a>, which includes a list of all available input types.
 We also go deep on `_editables`, which allow you to [choose which toolbar controls are available to users in the Content Editor](https://cloudcannon.com/documentation/articles/defining-editable-regions-in-your-html/#options).)

 When you’re setting up your own Astro sites on CloudCannon, you can choose which editing (and publishing) features would work best for your site users.
 With visual editing, branching for staging and production workflows, and top-tier support, CloudCannon’s got you covered.